MicrosoftDocs/SupportArticles-docs/support/sales-copilot/tsg-disabled-user.md

 ## Symptom

-When Dynamics 365 users try to sign in to Sales Copilot, the following error message is displayed: `Access needed`
+When Dynamics 365 users try to sign in to Copilot for Sales, the following error message is displayed: `Access needed`

 :::image type="content" source="media/tsg-disabled-user-error.png" alt-text="Screenshot showing access needed error.":::